alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 ![stats 7](stats7.png)

+##Cancelling a statistics announcement

+You may be asked to cancel a statistics announcement from the release calendar because the statistics are no longer due to be published.
+When you cancel the announcement it will remain in the calendar until a month after the planned publication date.
+There will be a note on the page which explains why the statistics have been cancelled.

+**Important:** This is different to deleting a duplicate announcement or one published in error.
+In those cases you should raise a Zendesk ticket to ask for the announcement to be deleted.

+###How to cancel a statistics announcement

+Select the announcement you want to cancel from the list of statistics announcements.

+Click on the ‘Cancel statistics release’ button towards the bottom right of the page.

+A box will appear which asks you to give the ‘Official reason for cancellation’.
+This is a mandatory field which will appear on the website.

+Once you’ve added your text to the box, select the ‘Publish cancellation’ button.
+The announcement is now cancelled and will stay at the top of the release calendar until a month after the planned publication date.

 ##How to link an announcement to a draft statistics publication

 Once you’ve created your announcement you’ll see a message which says ‘This announcement is not yet linked to a document’.
 Underneath there are 2 options to link the announcement to a statistics document: